-For best mowing and maximum air circulation, operate the engine at the FAST position.
-Air is required to thoroughly cut grass clippings, so do not set the height-of-cut so low as to surround the mower in uncut grass.
-Always try to have 1 side of the mower free from uncut grass, which allows air to be drawn into the mower.
+For best mowing and maximum air circulation, operate the engine at the Fast position.
+Air is required to thoroughly cut grass clippings, so do not set the height-of-cut so low as to totally surround the mower by uncut grass.
+Always try to have one side of the mower free from uncut grass, which allows air to be drawn into the mower.

-Using the Smart SpeedTM Control System
+Using the Smart Speed[TM] Control System

-The Smart SpeedTM Control System lever, located below the operating position, gives you a choice to drive the machine at 3 speed ranges-high, tow, and low.
-You can benefit from the lower speed setting when maneuvering the machine in tight spaces or operating around delicate landscapes.
-You can also use the low setting to operate the machine at a high throttle setting and blade speed while still being able to reduce ground speed to increase the quality of cut.
+The Smart SpeedTM Control-System lever, located below the operating position, gives the operator a choice to drive the machine at 3 speed ranges-trim, tow, and mow.
+An operator can benefit from the trim speed setting when maneuvering the machine in tight spaces or operating around delicate landscapes.
+The trim setting can also be used to operate the machine at a high throttle setting and blade speed, while still being able to reduce the ground speed to increase the quality of cut.